 If you were to remove your tub and create a built-in shower in its place instead, then you’ll be surprised how much more spacious your bathroom would feel!
 The inner curvy form of a tub takes up quite a bit and that means that the actual available square footage is a lot less compared to that of a built-in shower with the same external dimensions.

-And what about that spa feel of a tub?
+And what about that spa feel of a tub that make you feel zen?
+(Speaking of that then you may want to read about 6 easy ways to create a zen bathroom).
 Well, it is possible to have a spa looking, chic bathroom with a shower instead of a tub.
 One way is by providing some sort of seating within your shower and/or introducing materials with an organic vibe to them (i.e. pebble looking tiles).

 Mistake #4: Discontinuities